+Suddenly, a knock sounded.
 I jumped.
-My concentration broken, I could see only the strings directly across my palms.
-With a huff, I let them drop.
+Pop.
+With my concentration broken, I had permanently unraveled the tile I’d been working on.
+I huffed.
 Since Celeste was at work, I’d have to be the one to see who our visitor was.

 When I finally arrived at the front door, I found Leslie on the other side.
 “What… what are you doing here?”
 I managed to ask.